Irreversibility and randomness: Introduction

-The full Boltzmann equation is, at least for the moment, too complicated to be treated using algorithmic randomness.
-In particular, the necessity of the Boltzmann--Grad scaling limit seems to make pointwise results impossible, let alone algorithmically random ones.
-Nevertheless, we hope this hurdle will be overcome eventually, e.g.\ by modifying the dynamics.
-For now, we illustrate our approach in two well-known toy models of the Boltzmann equation, namely the (stochastic) Ehrenfest model and the (deterministic) Kac ring model, both of which do not necessarily involve a scaling limit.
-The former will be discussed in \S\ref{EM}, whose results are almost entirely new.\footnote{Fun fact: these results were originally inspired by the work of A. \ML\ (1979), the brother of P. \ML.} The latter is the topic of \S\ref{KRM}, in which for completeness we rederive the pioneering results of Hiura and Sasa (2019), but also add what we consider a conceptually quite significant sharpening thereof.
+Here is the plan for the remainder of this paper.
+The full Boltzmann equation is discussed in \S\ref{OBE}.
+It is, at least for the moment, too complicated to be treated using algorithmic randomness, but we do try to provide clarity about other aspects relevant to the relationship between irreversibility and randomness in its context.
+Apart from being a goal by itself, this discussion also feeds the specific illustration of our approach in two well-known toy models of the Boltzmann equation, namely the (stochastic) Ehrenfest model and the (deterministic) Kac ring model.
+The former will be discussed in \S\ref{EM}, whose results are almost entirely new,\footnote{Fun fact: these results were originally inspired by the work of A. \ML\ (1979), the brother of P. \ML.} confirming our picture that algorithmically random paths (as defined via a suitable probability measure on the space of paths that comes from the Markov property of the model) are irreversible.
+In fact, we will discuss both the original Ehrenfest model and a variant of it, which enables us to take certain limits more easily and which might even be physically preferable to the original one.\footnote{This is the modified Ehrenfest model introduced by Hauert, Nagler, and Schuster (2024).} The latter (i.e., the Kac ring model) is the topic of \S\ref{KRM}, in which for completeness we rederive the pioneering results of Hiura and Sasa (2019), who as far as we know were the first to introduce algorithmic randomness in kinetic theory.\footnote{For other applications in physics see e.g.\ Zurek (1989), Svozil (1993, 2018), Calude (2004), Li \& Vit\'{a}nyi (2008), Landsman (2020, 2021, 2023), etc. For philosophy see Porter (2012), Eagle (2021), and Barrett \& Chen (2023, 2025). } In particular, we show how suitable randomness assumptions give rise to a toy Boltzmann equation.